cvmfs/doc-cvmfs/cpt-graphdriver.rst

 new thin image (``thin/redis:4``) and the repository where we want to store the several layers (``example.cern.ch``).

-The utility download every layer that compose the image, store them into the repository, create then new thin image and import that into docker.
+The utility downloads every layer that composes the image, stores them into the repository, creates the new thin image and imports that into docker.

-By default the layers are stored into the ``layers/`` subdirectory of the repository, this can be modified using the ``--subdirectory`` parameters.
+By default the layers are stored into the ``layers/`` subdirectory of the repository; this can be modified using the ``--subdirectory`` parameters.

 The images are downloaded, by default, from the official docker hub registry, this can be modified as well using the ``--registry`` parameter.